nicolasgioanni/portfolio/README.md

 - Google Fonts integration for typography
 - Supports both light and dark modes
 - Scroll-based animations and transitions
-- Hosted on a custom domain using Vercel that you may visit here: https://nicolasmgioanni.dev/
+- Hosted on a custom domain using Vercel

 ## Technologies Used